A powerful flare of the penultimate class M occurred on the Sun

 Prior to this, no strong flares had been observed on the star for about a week

 On Tuesday morning, April 29, a flare of the penultimate power class M1.7 was recorded on the Sun.
-This was reported by the Laboratory of Solar Astronomy of IKI and ISZF.
+This was reported by the Solar Astronomy Laboratory of IKI and ISZF.

-Scientists also noted seven medium-class C flares.
+Scientists also noted seven medium-sized class C flares.
 The Sun had not emitted powerful flares for about a week, although before that they appeared almost every day.

-This morning, a flare of level M1.7 was registered, which is considered strong, indicating that the star is not completely "dead" at the moment.
-However, there are no signs of entering any more serious flare modes.
+This morning, a flare of level M1.7 was registered, which is considered strong, which indicates that the star is not completely "dead" at the moment.
+However, there are no signs of going into any more serious flare modes.

-The minimum class A0.0 corresponds to a radiation power at the Earth's orbit of 10 nW per 1 m².
-When moving to the next letter, the power increases by 10 times.
+The minimum class A0.0 corresponds to a radiation power in Earth orbit of 10 nW per 1 m².
+When moving to the next letter, the power increases by a factor of 10.
 Flares are accompanied by emissions of solar plasma, the clouds of which can provoke magnetic storms on Earth.

 Four powerful class M flares recorded on the Sun: there are risks of magnetic storms